silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 {: .deeper}

 Like assembly, C is written as plain text, but unlike assembly it no longer clearly corresponds to the instructions that will be run by the CPU.
-Now let's recreate our `sevn` program in C.
+Let's recreate our `sevn` program in C.

 <div class="exercise">